PTJC/PTJC/README.md

 # PTJC
 Database for the UW Particle Theory Journal Club

-This repo is designed to replace the former PTJC [website](https://sharepoint.washington.edu/phys/wiki/ptjc/).
+This org/repo is designed to replace the former PTJC [website](https://sharepoint.washington.edu/phys/wiki/ptjc/).
 Due to administrative issues in managing the old site, we have migrated our efforts to this open forum.
 Previous topics and notes can be found on the original site.
 Future notes, as they are provided, will be able to be found in this repository within the appropriate folder.

 ## About